-As a standard feature, this Ducati gets the Ducati Data Analyser+ GPS (DDA+ GPS) that allows technicians to assess the performance of both man and machine and can automatically records lap time.
+As a standard feature, this Ducati gets the Ducati Data Analyser+ GPS (DDA+ GPS) that allows technicians to assess the performance of both man and machine and can automatically record lap time.

 |Suspension / Front||Fully adjustable 43mm USD Öhlins FL 936 fork with TiN treatment, billet fork bottoms and lightweight stress-optimized outer tubes, lightweight springs|